 To top off all these complaints about this sequence of battles... none of it was necessary.
 The conflict between Zod and Kal-El could have easily been settled in a way beneficial to all sides, with a bit of compromise.
 There was no need for it to be any kind of battle to the death!
 And of the two, Zod is the more selfless.
 I’ve heard it argued that he’s the hero and Supes is the villain.
 That’s the only reason they ruled out compromise: to justify Zod still being the bad guy.

-For the music, Howard Zimmer turns in another dull lazy score.
+For the music, Hans Zimmer turns in another dull lazy score.
 But at least I find it better than his Bat-scores in one way — it uses more modernistic styles and more unexpected tone colors.
 Unfortunately, this change of style hurts as much as it helps, since it just increases the movie’s sense of distance and coldness, forming yet another barrier (on top of all the others) between the audience and the protagonist; one more thing undermining our ability to root for him as the hero.
+But on the other hand, when he keeps it simple he at least manages to create a basic theme for Superman which has some uplifting qualities to it — a tone notably absent from anything else in the film.
+When Zimmer is doing the little rising two-note motifs of that theme, I kind of like it... but then as soon as he tries to amp it up for some action, he ruins it.
+The main thing he does to try to make it exciting is to just add the drum section from a football halftime show.

 What about the acting?
 I have nothing to say.
 Snyder has crafted a movie where acting doesn’t matter.
 The cast is full of names and talents, and none of them make the slightest difference.
 Even Lois Lane, a major character in the story, comes across as a nonentity, and all the other regular characters, such as Perry White, just feel extraneous and unnecessary.
 At the worst end, Jonathan Kent is so illogically written that no actor on this Earth could possibly make sense of the character.
 I don’t think you can blame any of the actors.
 Their craft simply isn’t relevant to the viewing experience.
 Henry Cavill in the lead is in the same boat as anyone else; he seems to do perfectly okay, but it makes so little difference that it’s hard to even form an opinion.
 (He makes a bit of a funny-looking Superman, but he does bear a facial resemblance to one previous Superman actor: not Reeve or Routh, but Tom Welling from the Smallville TV show.)
 And I’m a fan of Amy Adams, but this Lois Lane could have been played by anyone else and it would have made no difference.